vasinov/voila-cli/README.md

 ### `stages.run.stackPath` (required)

-Represents the directory in the Docker container (Penguin stack) where `hostPath` is mounted to.
-Penguin automatically sets `workdir` to this directory unless you are using a custom dockerfile (it can also be changed in the `build` section of the config).
+Represents the directory in the Docker container (Voila stack) where `hostPath` is mounted to.
+Voila automatically sets `workdir` to this directory unless you are using a custom dockerfile (it can also be changed in the `build` section of the config).
 It has to be an absolute path.

 ### `stages.run.volumes` (optional)